Installation#

 Activate the Geo-SAM Plugin#

-After restarting QGIS, go to the menu Plugins > Manage and Install Plugins, and under Installed, you may find the Geo SAM plugin; check it to activate the plugin.
+Restart QGIS, go to the menu Plugins > Manage and Install Plugins, and under Installed, you will find the Geo SAM plugin; check it to activate the plugin.

 Plugin menu